-Once the matter is referred to a trained Title IX Investigator, the Title IX Investigator will keep the parties informed on the investigation's progress, as appropriate.
-The Title IX Investigator will gather information from the parties and other individuals who have relevant information, and gather relevant available evidentiary materials, including physical evidence, documents, communications between the parties, and other electronic records and media as appropriate.
+Once the matter is referred to a trained Equity & Title IX Investigator, the Equity & Title IX Investigator will keep the parties informed on the investigation's progress, as appropriate.
+The Equity & Title IX Investigator will gather information from the parties and other individuals who have relevant information, and gather relevant available evidentiary materials, including physical evidence, documents, communications between the parties, and other electronic records and media as appropriate.
 The parties will be interviewed separately and will not appear in the same room during the investigation.
-Complainants and respondents are entitled to have an advisor present during the investigation, but the advisors may not respond to questions or otherwise interfere with the proceedings.
+Complainants and respondents are entitled to have an advisor present during the investigation, however, but the advisors may not respond to questions or otherwise interfere with the proceedings.
 All individuals involved in the investigation will be treated with sensitivity and respect and the investigation will be completed as expeditiously as possible.

 Findings of responsibility and determinations for formal complaints filed for sexual assault, domestic and dating violence, stalking, and sexual violence are made through a hearing process.
-Hearing Panelists will be trained in the adjudication of these sexual misconduct claims.
-Objections to Hearing Panel members must be raised with the Hearing Panel Chair.
-The Hearing Panel will conduct such hearing proceeding and apply a preponderance of the evidence standard in making their determinations.
+A Hearing Panel will be trained in the adjudication of these sexual misconduct claims.

+The Hearing Panel will conduct a hearing and apply a preponderance of the evidence standard in making their determinations.
 The Hearing Panel may issue a written decision that University Policy 6.4 or WCMC Interim Policy 206 has been violated or nor violated.
-To find the accused ("respondent") responsible for the prohibited conduct, a majority of the Hearing Panel must be satisfied, based upon the hearing record, that it is more likely than not that the respondent committed all of the elements of the alleged prohibited conduct.
+To find the accused ("Respondent") responsible for the prohibited conduct, a majority of the Hearing Panel must be satisfied, based upon the hearing record, that it is more likely than not that the respondent committed all of the elements of the alleged prohibited conduct.
 The Hearing Panel's decision will be issued simultaneously to the complainant and the respondent.
-Disciplinary sanctions may be imposed if it has been determined that a violation of University Policy
+Disciplinary sanctions may be imposed if the Hearing Panel determines that a violation of University Policy 6.4 or WCMC Interim Policy 206 has occurred, including warning/reprimand, disciplinary probation or suspension, dismissal, removal from housing, change of academic schedule and restricting access to Medical College facilities.

-6.4 or WCMC Interim Policy 206 has occurred, including warning/reprimand, disciplinary probation or suspension, dismissal, removal from housing, change of academic schedule and restricting access to Medical College facilities.
-Both parties may appeal the Hearing Panel's decision or recommended sanctions or remedial measures (or lack thereof) within 10 business days of the decision.
+Both parties may appeal the Hearing Panel's decision, recommended sanctions, or remedial measures (or lack thereof) within ten (10) business days of the decision.
 The appeal is not a new fact-finding process.
-It is a written appeal on the record only and will be decided by an appeals panel consisting of three members.
-Members of the hearing panel will not serve on the appeals panel.
-In the case, where the respondent is a student, the panel will consist of a Senior Associate Dean (Education) or designee, the Dean of Graduate School or designee and the Assistant Vice Provost of Operations & Support Services or designee.
-If there is no appeal, or at the conclusion of the appeal, the panel's determination becomes final and will not be subject to further appeal.
+It is a written appeal on the record only and will be decided by an Appeals Panel consisting of three (3) members.
+Members of the Hearing Panel will not serve on the Appeals Panel.
+In the case, where the respondent is a student, the Panel will consist of a Senior Associate Dean (Education)

+or designee, and the Dean of Graduate School or designee.
+If there is no appeal, or at the conclusion of the appeal, the Panel's determination becomes final and will not be subject to further appeal.

-Representatives of the Human Resources Department (646-962-3734) and Student Affairs and Student Life (212-746-1058), New York Presbyterian Security Department (212-746-0911) are also available to provide assistance and/or referrals to professionals in dealing with important issues such as preserving evidence for the proof of a criminal offense and reporting the alleged offense.
+Representatives of the Human Resources Department (646-962-3734), Student Affairs and Student Life (212-746-1058), and NYP Security Department (212-746-0911) are also available to provide assistance and/or referrals to professionals in dealing with important issues such as preserving evidence for the proof of a criminal offense and reporting the alleged offense.
 Information can also be provided concerning a student's option to notify proper law enforcement authorities.
 Institutional personnel will assist a student in handling notification to such authorities if requested.
 The choice of whether or not to file a complaint under Medical College procedures or report to law enforcement is yours.

-Prohibited Staff/Faculty Conduct Under Policy 6.4 and WCM Interim Policy 206
+Prohibited Staff/Faculty Conduct Under Policy 6.4